-We believe that Literacy, Science and Mathematics are fundamental cornerstones for children’s learning and development, but the foundation subjects such as Art, History and Geography are just as important to a child’s understanding of the wider world and their place in it.
-We believe the Foundation Subjects should enrich and further the knowledge and progression of every child.
-Our curriculum is designed to be not just exciting, but also ambitious, providing appropriate challenge and enrichment as children move throughout the school.
+We believe that Literacy, Science and Mathematics are fundamental cornerstones for our children’s learning and development, but the foundation subjects such as Art, History and Geography are just as important to a child’s understanding of the wider world and their place in it.
+We believe the Foundation Subjects enrich and further the knowledge and progression of every child.
+Our curriculum is designed to be exciting, inspiring and ambitious-providing appropriate challenge and enrichment as children move through the school.

-We recognise that every child should have something they can be proud of and fantastic in.
+We recognise that every child is unique.
 Our aim is to provide our pupils with a wealth of opportunities to allow them to grow into compassionate, confident, informed citizens who flourish.

-The use of theme weeks, topic days, school trips, outside speakers, outdoor learning, as well as interesting and varied teaching approaches such as the Mantle of the Expert, enable staff to implement this vision.
-These enriching experiences provide the children plenty of opportunity throughout the year, to develop their skills and knowledge.
-The weekly or even termly timetable is flexible, allowing teachers to derive lessons which are steered by a particular interest or line of enquiry, ensuring that the children’s understanding has been given every opportunity to develop, as far as it can, for each and every child.
+The use of theme weeks, topic days, school trips, outside speakers, outdoor learning, as well as interesting and varied teaching approaches, enable staff to implement this vision.
+These enriching experiences provide the children with plenty of opportunities throughout the year, to develop, enhance and embed their skills and knowledge.
+The weekly/termly timetable is flexible, allowing teachers to derive lessons which are steered by a particular interest or line of enquiry, ensuring that the children’s understanding has been given every opportunity to develop as far as it can, for each and every child.

-During these meetings, staff will have the opportunity to decide when (and how) to use different learning styles, such as the Mantle of the Expert, so that the Broader curriculum does not become predictable and repetitive.
-Teachers are able to take the opportunity to block subjects over a day or a week, rather than a more traditional weekly approach.
+A variety of learning styles are utilised to ensure our curriculum provides opportunities for all children to actively engage with, and embed, their new-found skills.
+Staff are able to block subjects over a day or a week, rather than a more traditional weekly approach.
 Thus, the children’s enthusiasm and knowledge can be captured and retained.

-It is believed that such as regular revision of the school’s planning will always ensure that the broader curriculum remains up to date, progressing skills onwards rather than a revising them, keeping the learning interesting and remaining in line with the mission statement above.
+Regular revision of the school’s planning ensures that our curriculum remains up to date, progresses skills onwards rather than revising them, keeps the learning interesting and remains in line with our intent above.